Mxfork/eth_mose/README.md

     4. Passes any new events to the `EventParser` and then to the `RelayerService`.
     5. Handles connection drops and attempts to reconnect automatically.

-- **`main()` function**: The entry point of the script.
+- **`main()` function**: The script's entry point.
 It loads configuration from environment variables, validates them, instantiates the `BridgeEventListener`, and starts the listening process.
 It also includes a graceful shutdown mechanism for `KeyboardInterrupt`.

 ### Data Flow
 ```